oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 The body of an enum is a collection of arrays encapsuled by braces.

 Arrays are comma separated values between brackets.
+Each of these arrays contains the name of the constant in the resulting enum and an optional list of arguments.

 Each enum element contains an a name which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.